paxdotdev/pax/lab-journal-ss.md

 the way things are structured at the moment.
 Could a new layer ID instead be introduced as part of an update patch somehow?
 That might be simpler (and allow for movement of native elems instead of destruction and creation?).

+### Ordering problems when rendering native and canvas elements causes flickering

+Currently, native and canvas elements are rendered using two APIs:

+In the canvas case, individual chassis provide an implementation of the RenderContext trait from the piet library, exposing methods such as draw_path(path, color, fill, ..).
+This is expected to be re-run every frame with no state.

+Native elements on the other hand are created, destroyed or updated by individual native messages only when they change.

+Now to the problem: In the engine tick method I would like to do something like
+this:

+1. calculate updates to ExpandedNode graph
+2. re-calculate occlusion indicies for all nodes, and append OcclusionUpdate messages to the message queue for native elements.
+3. draw non-native elements to canvas.
+4. send messages back to chassi for processing of native elements

+But this doesn't really work.
+The problem is that the updated occlusion index for some of the nodes that are rendered to a canvas might exceed the currently available number of canvas layers (since the number of layers are first updated when while the native messages are processed chassi side).
+I think this requires doing something like this (reordering of last list):

+1. calculate updates to ExpandedNode graph
+3. draw non-native elements to canvas (before occlusion indicies are updated).
+2. re-calculate occlusion indicies for all nodes, and append OcclusionUpdate messages to the message queue for native elements.
+4. send messages back to chassi for processing of native elements

+Which makes the text below canvas elements flicker for a frame, before the canvas layer is "fixed" next frame.

+Some ideas for a solution:

+- Buffer native messages one frame, to "wait" for  updates on the canvas (this doesn't feel good as it introduces a one-frame delay).
+- Let the introduction of new occlusion layers happen at canvas draw time by replacing the HashMap<RenderContext> in draws with a struct that creates new occlusion layers (and render-contexts) on the fly whenever a too-large of an index is used.
+- Create a NativeMessage trait, that is implemented by a chassi and exposes direct calls for adding, updating and deleting native elements (even if run as javascript this should be possible, since the RenderContext piet trait is doing something similar for canvas drawing)

+I think I like the third one more if it's not too hard to do.
+Mostly because it makes native rendering more similar to the way canvas rendering is handled.